ewine-project/lte_u_interference_on_wifi/README.md

 with variable buffer trafﬁc model, i.e. the LTE-U ON phase was loaded uniform random between 30 % and 100 % which corresponds to an effective LTE-U duty cycle of 16%.

-The measurements of each parameter settings is contained in a folder.
+The measurements of each parameter settings, i.e. different interfering LTE-U signal strengths and duty-cycles, is contained in a folder.

 Each folder contains the following four files: